Fisher: Capitalist Realism (chap. 1-3)

 Suggested further reading

-Monthly free and open-access reading group for artists, researchers and anyone interested in the intersections between art practice and critical theory.
-Everyone can propose a text and facilitate the reading group.
-Participants are requested to book a place and download the shared document.
-Please scroll down for more information and an archive of previous events.
+Monthly reading group for artists, researchers and anyone interested in the intersections between art practice and critical theory.
+Everyone is welcome to propose a text and facilitate the reading group.
+Please book your place and download the shared document.
+For more information and an archive of previous events please scroll down.

 Free & open access